-There are a number of areas of risk in the market that continue to concern the SEGC Board from an investor protection perspective.
+There remains a number of areas of risk in the market that continue to concern the SEGC Board from an investor protection perspective.

-Cyber risk and identity theft affects all businesses and SEGC is hopeful that the risks are well understood.
+Cyber risk and identity theft affects all businesses and SEGC is hopeful that the risks are well understood by the stockbroking industry.
 The difficult insurance market, where premiums are high and coverage low further challenges the concept of insurance as providing sufficient investor protection.

-In addition, the prevalence of new ways of accessing the ASX and CBOE markets (including shadow brokers who aggregate client securities into one holder identification number or HIN with an ASX or Cboe participant) concerns SEGC as these investors may not have the same level of protection if SEGC Annual Report | Page 2 of 57 something goes wrong or that shadow broker fails.
+In addition, the prevalence of new ways of accessing the ASX and Cboe markets (including shadow brokers who aggregate client securities into one holder identification number or HIN with an ASX or Cboe participant) concerns SEGC as these investors may not have the same level of protection if something goes wrong or that shadow broker fails.
 They may also not be eligible to make a successful claim on the NGF.